-Xali Gold Corp. (formerly Candente Gold Corp.) and its subsidiaries (the "Company") are engaged in the exploration of mineral right interests in Mexico and Peru.
+Xali Gold Corp. and its subsidiaries (the "Company") are engaged in the exploration of mineral right interests in Mexico and Peru.
 The Company was incorporated on April 24, 2009 under the Business Corporation Act of British Columbia.

-The principal subsidiaries of the Company as at March 31, 2021 are as follows:
+The principal subsidiaries of the Company as at March 31, 2022 are as follows: